 With Winter swiftly approaching there are a number of tasks which one can perform that will prevent the home from sustaining damage from inclement weather and, at the same time, minimize the negative impact that water can have on one’s home.

 Extreme caution should be taken when working up on the roof.
+Call Titan Roofing Company in Nashville for more information on getting your roof inspected!
 For most, the roof is unfamiliar territory.
 It’s often steep slope and uneven surface have resulted in many a broken bone for unsuspecting homeowners.
 When considering a trip on the roof one should wear non-skid rubber-soled shoes or boots.
 Also, it’s best to work on the roof when it is dry.

 Start by removing any large objects on the roof by hand.
 Then, remove what remains with a thorough sweeping.
 Power blowers are also very useful when attempting this task.
 A power washing is the best bet for wood shake roofs and some composition roofs that may be plagued by mildew or fungus.
 Work from the top down when sweeping or power blowing the roof.
 When power washing, start at the lowest part of the roof and work backwards to the highest point.
 The spray should be directed downward to avoid water damage by not forcing water up between the layers of roofing.
 Working from the bottom up will also minimize the amount of traffic on a wet surface.

-Once the roof has been cleaned, it’s an excellent opportunity to have a professional roofing contractor make an inspection of it to insure that it is in tip-top shape and ready to protect your home through another winter.
+Once the roof has been cleaned, it’s an excellent opportunity to have a professional residential or commercial roofing contractor make an inspection of it to insure that it is in tip-top shape and ready to protect your home through another winter.

 A clean roof is only part of what is required for proper water shed.
 The next step it to remove all of the debris in the gutters that surround the home.
 If they aren’t full of debris now, you can be sure that they will be once you’ve cleaned up the roof.
 While a good sweeping with a whisk broom is all that is typically required here, some gutters we have seen were so filled with debris that a small hand trowel was required to shovel out the layers of built-up debris.
 A putty knife and a wire brush are excellent tools to perform this task.